jdkandersson/flake8-docstrings-complete/README.md

    section is included.
 7. If a function/ method raises an exception, the raises section is included with a description for each exception that is raised.
+8. Each raised exception is only described once.
-8. If a class has public attributes, that the attributes section is included.
+9. If a class has public attributes, that the attributes section is included.
-9. If a class has public attributes, that all public attributes are in the attributes section.
+10. If a class has public attributes, that all public attributes are in the attributes section.
-10. If an attributes section is in the class docstring, the attributes section contains no attributes the class doesn't have.
+11. If an attributes section is in the class docstring, the attributes section contains no attributes the class doesn't have.
+12. Class attributes are only documented once.
-11. Any of the sections being checked are not present multiple times.
+13. Any of the sections being checked are not present multiple times.

 Note: